Introduction

 Computational storyboards are intended to be of use as input for generative artificial-intelligence systems to create longer-form output video.

 A motivating use case is simplifying the creation of educational videos, e.g., lecture videos.
-With computational storyboards, content creators could describe single-character stories where the main characters were tutors instructing audiences with respect to provided subject matter, perhaps utilizing boards or screens displaying synchronized multimedia content from textbooks, encyclopedia articles, or slideshow presentations.
+With computational storyboards, content creators could describe single-character stories where the main characters were tutors instructing audiences with respect to provided subject matter, utilizing boards or screens displaying synchronized multimedia content from textbooks, encyclopedia articles, or slideshow presentations.

 Screenplays